Best Mattress For Fibromyalgia

-The new, updated version of the Tempur Cloud Luxe Breeze provides you with that classic memory foam feel with the plush support of TEMPUR material that is very responsive and conforms to your body movements and shape.
+The new, updated version of the Tempur Luxe Breeze provides you with that classic memory foam feel with the plush support of TEMPUR material that is very responsive and conforms to your body movements and shape.
 It also adapts to your body temperature and helps dissipate heat when necessary to achieve a cool sleep.

-The Cloud Luxe Breeze comes with excellent motion isolation that will leave you undisturbed even with a partner that moves about during the night or you yourself getting in and out of the bed all night or trying to achieve a state of comfort, when often uncomfortable.
+The Luxe Breeze comes with excellent motion isolation that will leave you undisturbed even with a partner that moves about during the night or you yourself getting in and out of the bed all night or trying to achieve a state of comfort, when often uncomfortable.

-The Tempurpedic Cloud Luxe Breeze is an all foam mattress that provides adjustable support needed on your head and back.
+The Tempur Luxe Breeze is an all-foam mattress that provides adjustable support needed on your head and back.
 The excellent edge support is ideal for people that suffer from fibromyalgia and who want a durable and sturdy model that can grow with them and their changing needs.
-And the fact that you can now order Tempur Pedic mattresses online and save up to 30% makes it even better!
+And the fact that you can now order Tempur Pedic mattresses online and save money makes it even better!